Boris III of Bulgaria: Death

+Ultimately, there is "no firm proof" that Boris's death was "due to foul play", and the "story of an unidentified poison which induces a heart attack a week after its administration leaves one somewhat skeptical.
+Furthermore, the questions of both motive and culprit cannot be answered with satisfactory" evidence.
+However, according to author Robert Bideleux, many Bulgarians "have no doubt wanted to believe that Boris was poisoned, because that would put both their former tsar and their country in a better light, by suggesting that they were really 'victims' of (rather than 'collaborators' with) Nazism."

-Boris was succeeded by his six-year-old son Simeon II, under a Regency Council headed by Boris's brother Prince Kiril of Bulgaria.
+Following Boris's death, his six-year-old son, Simeon II, acceded to the throne, with a Regency Council appointed to exercise royal authority, headed by Boris’s brother, Prince Kiril of Bulgaria.

 Following a large, impressive state funeral at the Alexander Nevsky Cathedral, Sofia, where the streets were lined with weeping crowds, the coffin of Tsar Boris III was taken by train to the mountains and buried in Bulgaria's largest and most important monastery, the Rila Monastery.
 After taking power in September 1944, the Communist-dominated government had his body exhumed and secretly buried in the courtyard of Vrana Palace, near Sofia.
 At a later time, the Communist authorities moved the zinc coffin from Vrana to a secret location, which remains unknown to this day.
 After the fall of communism, an excavation was made at Vrana Palace.
 Only Boris's heart was found, as it had been put in a glass cylinder outside the coffin.
 The heart was taken by his widow in 1994 to Rila Monastery, where it was reinterred.

 A wood carving is placed on the left side of his grave in Rila Monastery, made on 10 October 1943 by inhabitants of the village of Osoj, Debar district.
 The carving bears the following inscription:

-Family

-In the year 1930, Boris married the Italian Princess Giovanna of Savoy, who became Queen of Bulgaria under the name Joanna.
-They had two children: